Currency Converter Calculator

 Exchange rates are only part of the story.
 A percentage fee and a fixed fee can materially change the net amount you receive.
 This calculator converts up to three currencies and shows a clear breakdown per step plus a chart view of net amount versus fees.

-How to use the Currency Converter Calculator
+How to use this calculator

 1. 1